pschool-in/curriculum/content/grammar/article/article-fillup-2-a-an-the.md

 ```
 Once upon a time there was *an (a, the)* old farmer who had a horse and a donkey.
 He was fond of both of them but he took better care of *the (a, an)* horse.
-*The (A, An)* donkey always carried heavy load to the market.
+*The (A, An)* donkey always carried a heavy load to the market.
 One day, the donkey moaned and said: I am so weak!
-Couldn't you take some of my load.
+Could you take some of my load?
 *The (A, An)* horse said no, I won't carry your load.
 So, the poor donkey carried on.
 But soon he had to stop again and said: please help me or I will never reach *the (a, an)* market alive.
 But *the (a, an)* horse replied: Rubbish!
 Come on, you will manage this time too.
-After *a (the, an)* few steps the donkey dropped dead on the ground.
+After *a (the, an)* few steps later the donkey dropped dead on the ground.
-*The (A, An)* master saw donkey dead and felt vey sad and later transferred all *the (a, an)* load to the horse.
+*The (A, An)* master saw donkey dead and felt very sad and later transferred all *the (a, an)* load to the horse.
 ```

 ```